-Mr. Lin has over 50 years of experience in the field of electrical and mechanical engineering.
-He is a Chartered Engineer of the Engineering Council UK, a Fellow Member of The Chartered Institution of Building Services Engineers (UK), a Fellow Member of The Hong Kong Institution of Engineers, and a Life Member of American Society of Heating, Refrigerating and Air Conditioning Engineers.
+Mr. Lin is a Chartered Engineer of the Engineering Council UK, a Fellow Member of The Chartered Institution of Building Services Engineers (UK), a Fellow Member of The Hong Kong Institution of Engineers, and a Life Member of American Society of Heating, Refrigerating and Air Conditioning Engineers.
 Mr. Lin is also the Honorary Life President of The Hong Kong Air Conditioning and Refrigeration Association Limited.

 Mr. Lin has served the Hong Kong Government in various capacities, including as a member of the Electrical and Mechanical Services Industry Training Advisory Committee, a member of the Contractors' Registration Committee, a member of the Appeal Board Panel (under Construction Workers Registration Ordinance), a member of the Registered Contractors' Disciplinary Board Panel, a Sector/ Subject Specialist of Hong Kong Council for Academic and Vocational Qualification and a member of the Employees Retraining Board.
-Mr. Lin currently is the Business Development Director of Midea Electric (HK) Limited.